arnite/pickMart/README.md

 - **Push to the branch (git push origin feature-name).**
 - **Create a new Pull Request.**

+## 8. Deployed App
-## 8. You can view the live version of the app here:
+You can view the live version of the app here:

 [pickMart - Live API](https://pickmart-k8na.onrender.com)